ramtin-tabatabaei/ramtin-tabatabaei.github.io/_pages/about.md

 =====
 My research focuses on human social reactions to robot failures.
 Specifically, I study human gaze behaviour when a robot makes a mistake or fails to complete a task.
 I aim to identify a distinct gaze pattern that differentiates correct robot performance from failure scenarios.

-Additionally, I investigate how gaze patterns and human trust relate to factors such as:
+Additionally, I investigate how gazee patterns and human trust relate to factors such as:
 * Types of failure
 * Failure timing
 * Robot acknowledgments